jruydemir/recipes/entrees/chinese_braised_pork_belly.md

 Notes
 =====

-While the Pork belly is braising, sauté the leafy vegetables in the braising liquid.
+While the Pork belly is broiling, sauté the leafy vegetables in the braising liquid.